 Born on 8 August 2004, Bynoe-Gittens grew up in the town of Reading, approximately 45 miles west of London.
 He signed up with the local youth academy at U9 level and, after rejecting an invitation to switch to Chelsea, eventually moved north to the Manchester City academy to join the U15s.

-The right-footed attacked impressed to such an extent he was regularly fielded in older age categories, and made his debut for the England U16s in August 2019 less than three weeks after turning 15.
-He made quite the impression in the starting line-up, scoring the opening goal in a 3-3 draw against the Republic of Ireland in what was the first of two starts and three caps for the Three Lions.
+The right-footed attacker impressed to such an extent he was regularly fielded in older age categories, and he made his debut for the England U16s in August 2019 less than three weeks after turning 15.
+He made quite the impression in the starting line-up, too, scoring the opening goal in a 3-3 draw against the Republic of Ireland.

 Plays a bit like: Neymar

 There are obvious similarities to Sancho in terms of their career paths to date: London to Manchester to Dortmund.
 The England international tends to operate more on the right wing, however, whereas Bynoe-Gittens is more accustomed to terrorising defenders on the opposite flank.

 But in terms of dribbling ability, close control, abundance of tricks and a willingness to take on defenders as part of a drive towards goal, Paris Saint-Germain star Neymar is arguably the best current example of a right-footer on the left wing.
 The Dortmund youngster is obviously not at the same level yet, but he’s catching up fast.

 Did you know?

 Bynoe-Gittens is also a big cricket fan, having inherited a love for the game from his dad.
-After Sancho, Bellingham and Sunderland-born Gio Reyna, he is the fourth English-born player on Dortmund’s books in recent years.
-He was initially earmarked for the U19s and, if all goes to plan, will link up with the senior pros on a more regular basis in the near future.
+After Sancho, Bellingham and Sunderland-born Gio Reyna, he is the fourth England-born player on Dortmund's books in recent years.

 What they're saying

 "He's a highly talented offensive player, but he should develop patiently with us in the junior division.
 We don't want expectations to be too high right from the start." – former Dortmund sporting director Michael Zorc